 a mom entrepreneur who seeks fufillment in being their own lady boss.

-Ever since I could work I did.
-In high school I had my first job working at my neighborhood movie store (before streaming wiped all movie rental places out), then it was onto being a sales associate for Gap in college, and finally after I graduated I began my career as a teacher.
+Ever since I could work, I did.
+In high school I had my first job working at my neighborhood movie store (before streaming put these stores out of business), then it was onto being a sales associate for Gap in college, and finally after I graduated I began my career as a teacher.
 I always found a sense of pride in my work and making my own income was a very powerful feeling.
 It wasn’t until I got married, and my husband’s work transplanted us from the east coast to California, that I knew my career would be, in a lot of ways, put on the back burner.

-I didn’t mind taking a step back to support my husband because it so happened to be during a season of life that I needed the rest.
-It just so happened that within the same year we found out we were expecting.
+I didn’t mind taking a step back to support my husband because it happened to be during a season of life that I needed the rest.
+It was also within the same year we found out we were expecting.
 My pregnancy allowed my husband and I the opportunity to have a lot of conversations and plan for the years ahead.

 Although taking time off of work and staying home with Greyson was a non-negotiable for me, I still found myself struggling with the transition of becoming a new stay-at-home-mom.
 This was the first time I had to financially rely on someone else and it was a foreign feeling for me.

 Thankfully, those feelings eventually subsided but over time I found myself yearning for something I could carve out for myself.
-Greyson began to grow and become independent, which allowed me extra time to focus on the things that brought me joy.
-So, I continued blogging and eventually opened my very own lettering shop, Little Fox Lettering Co!
+Greyson began to grow and become more independent, which allowed me extra time to focus on the things that brought me enjoyment outside of being his mom.
+So, I continued blogging and eventually opened my very own lettering shop, Little Fox Lettering Co.
 Starting this new phase of mom-trepreneurship had me busier than ever, but I was thankful I had the opportunities I did to explore that part of myself and share it with others.

 1.Are my gifts being used in a purposeful way that brings joy?